freem/asm6f/readme.txt

 Supported Undocumented Opcodes
 --------------------------------------------------------------
 asm6f supports the use of a number of undocumented/"illegal" opcodes.
-Unstable opcodes will require compile flags.
+Unstable opcodes will require usage of the directives UNSTABLE and HUNSTABLE (see below).

-The default "make all" will create three versions of the assembler: normal, "unstable", and "hunstable".

 Information about these opcodes was sourced from Graham's 6502 Opcode document: http://www.oxyron.de/html/opcodes02.html